kontena/chpharos/README.md

 # Chpharos - Kontena Pharos version switcher

-Install and use multiple versions of [pharos-cluster](https://github.com/kontena/pharos-cluster) and the compatible tools [kubectl](https://kubernetes.io/docs/reference/kubectl/overview/) for each.
+Install and use multiple versions of [pharos-cluster](https://github.com/kontena/pharos-cluster) and the compatible tools such as [kubectl](https://kubernetes.io/docs/reference/kubectl/overview/) for each.

-`chpharos` has been inspired by the Ruby version switcher [`chruby`](https://github.com/postmodern/chruby).
+`chpharos` has been heavily inspired by the Ruby version switcher [`chruby`](https://github.com/postmodern/chruby).

 ## Requirements

 - A shell compatible with bash version 3 or newer
-- X86_64 CPU (required by the tools)
 - A tool for downloading files (currently supported: [curl](https://curl.haxx.se/) and [wget](https://www.gnu.org/software/wget/), usually already installed on compatible systems)
-- [shasum](https://linux.die.net/man/1/shasum), usually already installed on compatible systems.
+- File checksum verification tool [shasum](https://linux.die.net/man/1/shasum), usually already installed on compatible systems.

 ### Optional